wp-plugins/beautiful-taxonomy-filters/README.md

 == Changelog ==

+= 1.2.2 =
+* IMPROVEMENT: Added the terms slug as class to the option element.
+Allows for custom styling per term option.
+You can for example use it to colorcode the dropdowns terms.
+* IMPROVEMENT: The dropdowns and filter infos now use the registered labels of the taxonomies for "all <taxonomy>" etc. instead of a translatable slug.
+If you are using polylang or WPML and had translated the "all" string for each language you should instead translate the taxonomy labels.
+* IMPROVEMENT: Greatly improved the rewrite rules.
+They will ONLY be created for the taxonomies of the activated posttypes without any of the built-in taxonomies or polylangs (if they exist).
+So in short, we've reduced the rewrite rules by quite a bit.
+* FIX: Fixed an issue where using the automagic feature would result in a php warning.

+**Note: in order for the filtering to work with a rewrite slug for your taxonomies you need to set query_var to the same value as your rewrite slug.**
+For example: you have a taxonomy registered with the slug "product_color" but you want the url slug to be "color".
+Add "color" to both the `query_var` value and `rewrite['slug']` value.

 = 1.2.1 =
 * IMPROVEMENT: Added multiple new actions for even better control of the filter module and give you the ability to modify the template_redirect filter.
 Check "other notes" for more.